Harry Elkins Widener

 Harry Elkins Widener (January 3, 1885 – April 15, 1912) was an American businessman and bibliophile, and a member of the Widener family.
 His mother built Harvard University's Widener Memorial Library in his memory, after his death on the foundering of the RMS Titanic.

-Biography
+Early life and education

-Born in Philadelphia, Pennsylvania, Widener was the son of George Dunton Widener (1861–1912) and Eleanor Elkins Widener, and the grandson of entrepreneur Peter A. B. Widener (1834–1915).
+Widener was born in Philadelphia, Pennsylvania, the son of George Dunton Widener (1861–1912) and Eleanor Elkins Widener, and the grandson of Philadelphia businessmen Peter A. B. Widener (1834–1915) and William L. Elkins (1832-1903).
 He attended The Hill School in Pottstown, Pennsylvania, and graduated from Harvard College in 1907, where he was a member of Hasty Pudding Theatricals and the Owl Club.
 Widener's godfather was the British banking magnate, Charles Mills, the 2nd Baron Hillingdon.